JuliaClimate/ClimateTools.jl/README.md

 ### Reading a NetCDF file

 The entry point of `ClimateTools` is to load data with the `nc2julia` function.
+Optional polygon clipping feature is available.
+By providing such polygon, the `nc2julia` function  returns a `ClimGrid` with grid points contained in the polygon.

 ```julia
 C = nc2julia(filename::String, var::String; poly::Array)